MatthieuToulemont/MVA/3D Vision/README.md

 ## TP3
 Given two images of the same scene we compute the disparity map by a greedy approach using correlations.
 Once estimated we use the disparity map to reconstruct a 3D profile of the scene.
 ## TP4
-Given two images of the same object we compute the disparity map and reconstruct a 3D profile off the object.
+Given two images of the same object we compute the disparity map and reconstruct a 3D profile of the object.